 This bottle has notes of ripe red and black fruit, such as black cherry, figs and plum.
 The flavour deepens with age.
 Displaying hints of chocolate, leather and tobacco.

 2008 Amarone della Valpolicella Monte La Parte Selection from PiccoliOur favourite£45.00 Buy now

 Our favourite Amarone: this concentrated, indulgent special selection from Piccoli goes perfectly with red meat, game or good conversation.

 Picking the perfect pairings

-A bottle of wine is always best enjoyed with good company and even better food.
-We believe Amarone is decadent enough to be drank as an evening tipple (like you would a glass of port) or as an accompaniment to rich and hearty food.
+A bottle of wine is best enjoyed with good company and even better food.
+Amarone is decadent enough to be drunk as an evening tipple (like you would a glass of port).
+Or as an accompaniment to rich and hearty food.

 If you’re keen to complement Amarone with your next meal, we have a few personal recommendations:

 - Red meats, such as: steak, venison or even reindeer (if you’re brave enough!)

 - Ripe cheese (such as parmesan and Gorgonzola)